 Shamsud-Din Jabbar traveled to New Orleans twice before Bourbon Street attack, FBI says

-NEW ORLEANS — The FBI announced in a press conference Sunday, that the Bourbon Street attacker, who killed 14 people, traveled to New Orleans twice months before the attack as well as Egypt, Canada and a Texas gun store.
+NEW ORLEANS — The FBI announced in a press conference Sunday that the Bourbon Street attacker who killed 14 people on New Year's Day visited New Orleans twice months before the attack.

-An FBI official said Shamsud-Din Jabbar traveled to Cairo, Egypt in the summer of 2023 and to Ontario, Canada shortly after.
-He made at least two trips to New Orleans in the months before the attack, once in October and once in November.

-It is unclear why Jabbar chose New Orleans to attack, officials say.
+An FBI official said Shamsud-Din Jabbar made at least two trips to New Orleans in the months before the attack - once in October and once in November.
+Previously, he traveled to Cairo, Egypt and Ontario, Canada.
+Officials say it is still unclear why Jabbar chose New Orleans.

-In October officials say he rode through the French Quarter on a bicycle filming through Meta Glasses, which can discretely record video or livestream, but look like regular glasses.
-Jabbar was wearing these smart glasses during the Bourbon Street attack but he did not activate the glasses to livestream or record.
+In October, Jabbar biked through the French Quarter while filming through Meta Glasses, which can discreetly record video or live stream but look like regular glasses.
+He wore the same style of smart glasses on New Year's Day but never turned them on.

-Before the attack around 2:20 a.m., Jabbar placed an IED in a cooler on Bourbon and St. Peter's Street.
-Investigators said someone dragged the cooler to a block on Bourbon and Orleans Street, which is where the cooler was found.
+About an hour before the attack, he placed an IED in a cooler near the corner of Bourbon and St. Peter streets.
+Investigators said someone dragged the cooler a block down the street to the corner of Bourbon and Orleans streets, where it was found.
 Authorities said they have no reason to believe the person who dragged the cooler was involved.

-Around 3:15 a.m.
-Jabbar placed a second IED in a bucket-type cooler at Bourbon and Toulouse Street, officials say.
+Around 3:15 a.m., Jabbar placed a second IED in a bucket-type cooler at Bourbon and Toulouse streets.

-Shortly after the attack around 5 a.m., which the FBI is investigating as an act of terrorism, a fire was reported at the rental home Jabbar was staying at in Mandeville.
+Around 5 a.m., a fire was reported at the rental home Jabbar was staying at in Mandeville.
 The New Orleans Fire Department said they found multiple explosives when they entered the home.
 An FBI official said they strongly believe Jabbar is solely responsible for the Mandeville house fire, and determined he set the fire before he went to Bourbon Street.

 Trending News

-Officials said if New Orleans police officers had taken longer to respond, Jabbar could have detonated the explosives he planted using a detonator that was found in his rented Ford F-150.
+Officials said if New Orleans police officers had taken longer to respond, Jabbar could have detonated the explosives he planted using a detonator found in his rented Ford F-150.

-Jabbar was inspired by an Islamic State terror group, officials said.
+Jabbar was inspired by the Islamic State terror group ISIS, officials said.

 The FBI thinks Jabbar acted alone on New Year's Day and said there is no indication more people will be arrested in connection with this attack.